Human Subjects Research

 Undergraduate students and their faculty should review the Guidelines for Student Work with Human Subjects for special considerations.

-Human Subjects Review at Evergreen (PDF) includes an historical overview and process details.
+The slide presentation Human Subjects Review at Evergreen (PDF) includes an historical overview and procedural details.

 Ethical Research Design

 Researchers and the institutions that support them must protect the human beings they study from harm according to three widely accepted principles from the United States government's Belmont Report:

 - Beneficence.
 Research can bring financial, social, emotional, physical and other harms to participants.
 Researchers must take care to prevent harm and to ensure that risks to human beings are justified by the potential benefits of the research.
 Read more about risk.

 - Respect for persons.
 People who participate as research subjects need to be properly informed and give their consent.
 Special care must be taken for individuals with diminished autonomy, such as children, prisoners, and the mentally disabled.
 Read more about informed consent.

 - Justice.
 Justice requires that the risks and benefits of research are distributed equally among those who may benefit.
 Groups that could realize good from particular research should not be excluded from participation in it, and no group should be targeted for convenience.